suhasbhairav/BallisticMeteorite/README.md

 Ubuntu

 #Note
-The jar file has not been tested on Windows or Mac OS.
+The jar file has only been tested on Ubuntu.